KagasiraBunJee/ecoflow-energy/README.md

 - Switching batteries charging (Smart Home Panel supports connects 2 batteries)
 - Changing breakers load modes (Auto, Manual).
 In Manual mode you can select source of load of any breaker (Only grid, only battery, or turn off)
 - Exported almost all data as sensors (battery percentage, breakers load)

+## Installation

+- Install as a custom repository via HACS
+- Manually download and extract to the custom_components directory

+Once installed, use Add Integration -> Ecoflow Energy.